dmatiasr/alquilarapi/README.md

 # Overview #

-    alquilerapi is a API Node based for store information about rent for different places. alquilerapi used postgis for geo-data with clever-cloud tecnology.
+    alquilerapi is a API Node based for store information about rent for different places.
+    This use postgis for geo-data with clever-cloud tecnology.

 # how to install dependencies